 It is notable that the M50 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the M50 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the M50 have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the M50 was followed by the Canon M50 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon M50 Manual.
+Further information on the features and operation of the 7D and M50 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon M50 Manual.